offen/analyticstxt/draft-ring-analyticstxt.md

 If information given in an "analytics.txt" file is incorrect or not kept up to date, this can result in usage of services under wrong assumptions, thus exposing users to possibly unwanted data collection and handling.
 Not having an "analytics.txt" file may be preferable to having incorrect or stale information in this file.
+This guideline also applies to field level: in case of ambiguities or uncertainties, it's recommended to omit a field or a value rather than providing incorrect information.
 Implementors MUST use the "Author" field (see {{author-field}}) to allow inquiries about the correctness of the given information.

 ## Spam